railroadmedia/vuesora/docs/README.md

 ## Local Development Environment

 Since Vuesora is a series of modules on NPM, we need to install the modules, import them into our project, and bundle them into our projects code.
 Follow the steps below to set up your local development environment.

+There a few npm scripts available for local development in Vuesora:

+- `test:e2e` - Run all End to End Tests
+- `test:unit` - Run all Unit Tests
+- `docs:dev` - Build the docs for local development with a url at localhost
+- `docs:build` - Build the docs for production under the docs directory
+- `lib:watch` - Watch the library for changes and create a new build on every change
+- `lib:build` - Build the library for production

 ### Symlinking Vuesora